schalkje/d3_research/7_dashboard/documentation/nodes/adapter-node.md

   </defs>
 </svg>

-Legenda
-- **Staging Component**: light blue
-- **Archive Component**: light green
-- **Transform Component**: light purple

 **Layout Details:**
 - **Staging node** spans full height of the inner container
-- **Archive node** and transform are above to each other, and have the same size
+- **Archive and transform node**: above to each other, and have the same size
-- top staging is top archive
+  - top archive is top staging
-- bottom staging is bottom transform
+  - bottom transform is bottom staging
 - **Container**: height of the inner container is determined by heigh of archive + height transform + margin in between
 - **Data Flow**: Staging feeds both Archive and Transform horizontally

 ### Arrangement 4: Line Layout